Ursolic acid: benefits, dosage, contraindications

 ✪✪✪✪✪

-According to a study, ursolic acid at 100 mg/kg in rats seems to attenuate the increase in triglycerides in response to a fatty meal, presumed to occur by inhibiting pancreatic lipase.
-An equivalent dosage in humans is estimated at 160 mg/kg.
+According to a study, ursolic acid at 100 mg/kg in rats appears to attenuate the increase in triglycerides in response to a fatty meal, which is thought to occur through inhibition of pancreatic lipase.
+An equivalent human dose is estimated at 160 mg/kg.

 Posologie